• Skip to primary navigation

 Optional Variations and Dietary Adaptions

 • Add protein powder!
-Replace 1/4 cup of oats with 1/4 cup of protein powder (a whey + casein blend like PEScience or plant based protein works best over whey only protein powders)
+Replace 1/4 cup of oats with 1/4 cup of vanilla protein powder

 • Add chocolate chips!
 Mix in 1/4 cup of mini chocolate chips before adding to the griddle for some melty chocolate goodness!